xdwong/xdwong.github.io/_pages/Research.md

-  1.  <b>Meng Li</b>, Shujing Sun, Wei Gu,   Tele-Follow-Up and Outpatient Care,
+  1. Tele-Follow-Up and Outpatient Care (with Wei Gu and Shujing Sun),
   <br> ---Best paper for the POMS College of Operational Excellence Best Paper Competition, 2022
        ---Runners-up for the INFORMS TIMES Best Working Paper, 2022<br>